As talks renew in a final effort to pass a new stimulus bill, here is a refresher on the HEALS Act and a look at the newly proposed HEROES Act.

-At the end of July, republican senators unveiled what is being referred to as “CARES 2” or the HEALS (Health, Economic Assistance, Liability Protection and Schools) Act, in response to the ongoing effect COVID-19 has had on the economy.
+On July 27, republican senators unveiled what is being referred to as “CARES 2” or the HEALS (Health, Economic Assistance, Liability Protection and Schools) Act, in response to the ongoing effect COVID-19 has had on the economy.
+While it seems the Democrats and Republicans are still far apart on a deal, we are closely monitoring the situation.
 Here are some key takeaways from the initial draft of the Act.

 Payroll Protection Program (PPP) Continued Improvements – The bill introduced under the HEALS Act would expand eligible expenditures under the PPP to include certain operations costs, property damage unreimbursed by insurance proceeds as a result of 2020 public demonstrations, supply costs for goods already under contract that the business needs, and costs for complying with COVID-19 health mandates.
 The bill also commits funds for “PPP Second Draw Loans”, available to those businesses hit hardest.
 To be eligible, businesses must have 300 or fewer workers and must demonstrate a loss of revenue greater than or equal to 50% in one of the first two quarters of 2020 compared to 2019.
 To qualify for forgiveness, businesses must spend 60% of the loan on payroll costs, and the other 40% on other eligible non-payroll costs.
 The Act also includes provisions to reduce the administrative burden on small businesses seeking forgiveness.
 Borrowers who received $150,000 or less would have their loans automatically forgiven if they sign and submit to their lender an attestation that they made a good faith effort to comply with the requirements under the PPP.
 Anyone who borrowed more than $150,000 up to $2 million would no longer be required to submit much of the documentation currently required to substantiate loan forgiveness.